G. Derek West

 Geoffrey Derek West (27 May 1922 – October 2002) was a British academic specialising in Medieval French and Arthurian literature, on which he authored two books and numerous articles.
 He also took a professional interest in American frontier and military history.
-He was a professor and dean at McMaster University, Ontario, for seventeen years, before returning to England, where he spent his retirement watching and writing about cricket.
-He authored numerous books and articles on the game, compiled a number of indices, and also acted as a consultant cricket historian.
+He was a professor and dean at McMaster University, Ontario, for seventeen years, before retiring and returning to England.

+West spent his retirement watching and writing about cricket.
+He authored several books and articles on the game, compiled a number of indices, and also acted as a consultant cricket historian.